Friday, March 13, 2026

 Greetings in the Name of our Lord Jesus Christ!
 We're pleased to share with you the wonderful things the Lord has been doing in our lives and ministry.

-Ministry: As we continue to administer our discipleship training school (DTS), now in its ninth year, we'd like to update you on the good things that God is doing with it.
-By the grace of God, we currently have disciples in three nations including Kenya, South Sudan, and Uganda.
+Ministry: As we continue to administer our discipleship training school (DTS), now in its tenth year, we'd like to update you on the good things that God is doing with it.
+By the grace of God, we currently have disciples actively training in four nations including Kenya, South Sudan, and Uganda.

 "Dear bro Len,